-Press play to begin streaming the audio or right click the text link and choose “save as” to download the MP3 to your computer or portable device.
+Press play to stream the interview, or right click the download link and choose “save as” to download the MP3 to your computer or portable device.

 Many a time I’ve received a question from a person who has English as a second language, regarding their options for writing a blog and whether they should focus on English since most success stories seem to be from English websites.
 I almost always recommend they consider their native tongue first, as the opportunities there are potentially significant due to the reduced competition compared to the English market.